jojasadventure/whisper-client/README.md

 ## Important Notes

-- set your API after opening the app with config button.
+- set your API after opening the app with config button, the install.py will also ask for it.
 - setting hotkeys doesn't work yet sorry ( :
 - This application requires Python 3.10 or higher.
 - It has only been tested on an older Mac and not on Apple Silicon.